 - Professionally produced content.
 We have a dedicated editorial team focusing on serving consumers throughout the automobile ownership lifecycle.
 We conduct independent and professional evaluations of vehicle models from our users' perspective, rather than relying only on information provided by automakers.
-Over the six months ended June 30, 2013, we published a daily average of approximately 600 articles, 1,200 photos and 10 video clips. - User generated content.
-We have the largest and most active online community of automotive consumers in China, with over 7.0 million registered users and over 1,300 user forums as of June 30, 2013 and an average of 2.5 million daily unique visitors to our user forums in the six months ended June 30, 2013. - Automobile library.
-We have one of the most comprehensive online automobile libraries in China with over 14,000 vehicle model configurations and over one million photos.
+In 2011, we published a daily average of approximately 400 articles, 1,100 photos and 10 video clips. - User generated content.
+We have the largest and most active online community of automotive consumers in China, with approximately four million registered users and 984 user forums as of December 31, 2011 and an average of 2.1 million daily unique visitors to our user forums in 2011. - Automobile library.
+We have one of the most comprehensive online automobile libraries in China with over 10,000 vehicle model configurations and over one million photos.
 We believe our automobile library covers all passenger car models released in China since 2005. - Automobile listing information.
 We feature extensive and up-to-date listings of both new and used automobiles on our websites.
-As of June 30, 2013, we had over 2.3 million new automobile listings.
-We added approximately 125,000 used automobile listings in the six months ended June 30, 2013.
+As of December 31, 2011, we had over one million new automobile listings.
+We added approximately 76,000 used automobile listings in 2011.